maikherbig/AIDeveloper/Tutorial 3 Pyinstaller on Mac/README.md

 * OpenCV
 * SciPy

-and how to use **PyInstaller** to freeze AIDeveloper (depends on all mentioned packes) to a standalone executable.
+and how to use **PyInstaller** to freeze AIDeveloper (depends on all mentioned packages) to a standalone executable.

 If you never used your Mac for Python programming you may first want to update Python.
 For that you first need Homebrew.
 * Open Terminal to install homebrew: